 Bullying and harassment

-We don't allow apps that facilitate threats, harassment, or bullying.
+We don't allow Actions that facilitate threats, harassment, or bullying.
 This includes content primarily intended to harass or single out another person for abuse, malicious attack, or ridicule.

 - Appearance or hygiene.